Calliphoridae

-The Calliphoridae (commonly known as blow flies, blow-flies, carrion flies, bluebottles, or greenbottles) are a family of insects in the order Diptera, with almost 1,900 known species.
+The Calliphoridae (commonly known as blowflies, blow flies, blow-flies, carrion flies, bluebottles, or greenbottles) are a family of insects in the order Diptera, with almost 1,900 known species.
 The maggot larvae, often used as fishing bait, are known as gentles.
 The family is known to be polyphyletic, but much remains disputed regarding proper treatment of the constituent taxa, some of which are occasionally accorded family status (e.g., Bengaliidae and Helicoboscidae).

-The name blowfly comes from an older English term for meat that had eggs laid on it, which was said to be flyblown.
-The first known association of the term "blow" with flies appears in the plays of William Shakespeare: Love's Labour's Lost, The Tempest, and Antony and Cleopatra.

 Description

 Characteristics

 Calliphoridae adults are commonly shiny with metallic colouring, often with blue, green, or black thoraces and abdomens.
 Antennae are three-segmented and aristate.
 The aristae are plumose their entire length, and the second antennal segment is distinctly grooved.
 Members of Calliphoridae have branched Rs 2 veins, frontal sutures are present, and calypters are well developed.

 The characteristics and arrangements of hairlike bristles are used to differentiate among members of this family.
 All blowflies have bristles located on the meron.
 Having two notopleural bristles and a hindmost posthumeral bristle located lateral to presutural bristle are characteristics to look for when identifying this family.

 The thorax has the continuous dorsal suture across the middle, along with well-defined posterior calli.
 The postscutellum is absent or weakly developed.
 The costa is unbroken and the subcosta is apparent on the insect.